 Heat the oven to 170 Celsius / 340 Fahrenheit.

-Melt the butter and chocolate in the microwave (ca 90 seconds), then stir and wait until dissolved.
+Melt the butter and chocolate in the microwave (ca 90 seconds - see notes), then stir and wait until dissolved.
 Alternatively, gently heat in a water bath (a heat proof bowl placed over a pan of boiling water).
 Set aside.

 In a large bowl, beat the eggs until foamy, then add the sweetener and mix well.

 Add the melted chocolate and butter along with the almond flour and stir with a spoon or spatula until just combined.